Overview

 Even at extreme zoom levels, gradients remain clean and band-free—a common failure point in other fractal tools.

-Every bookmark stores a complete, deterministic scene definition—not just coordinates.
+Every bookmark stores a complete, deterministic scene definition—not just coordinates, but also palette, iteration settings, render options, and fractal mode.

 This guarantees: